Euphredes/Euphredes/README.txt

 I take a crown for myself, using my
 Ship.
 Well, that makes for a heist.

-You know, Mr. Cole.
+You know, Game Warden.
 Survival costs money.
 Social obligations cost time.
 I let go of money like it is not the poison I pick.
 My time is